 Over the centuries many Christian Churches on this continent have been established by immigrants who had left their homelands in Europe for search of a better future.
 Many had their own church affiliations and so, Presbyterian, Anglican, Lutheran, Reformed and Baptist Churches, to mention a few, having their roots in the ancient world of Europe were established on the American continent.

-Immanuel Reformed Church was founded in late 1994 by a number of families who wanted to start a new church under the federation of the Orthodox Christian Reformed Churches (OCRC) after having left the Christian Reformed Church for doctrinal reasons.
-Fourteen years later, in August 2008, the OCRC Synod voted in favour to accept an invitation to join the United Reformed Churches in North America; our church renamed to Immanuel Reformed Church of Nobleton in the process.
-While we have seen changes over the past two and a half decades, we remain committed to the core doctrine and practices of the Christian faith and to diligently serving the Village of Nobleton and surrounding area.
+The Immanuel Reformed Church was founded in late 1994 by a number of families who wanted to start a new church under the federation of the Orthodox Christian Reformed Churches (OCRC).
+Fourteen years later, in August 2008, the OCRC Synod voted in favour to accept an invitation to join the United Reformed Churches in North America; our church was renamed to Immanuel Reformed Church of Nobleton in the process.
+While we have seen changes over the past two and a half decades, we remain committed to the core doctrine and practices of the Christian faith and to diligently serving Bolton and the surrounding area.

-Today we are a generationally diverse congregation of over 120 people who call this church home.
+Today we are a generationally diverse congregation.
 The worship of our triune God is the center of our congregation life.
 We bless the God and Father of our Lord Jesus Christ, who has begotten us again to a living hope through the resurrection of His Son, working obedience in our hearts through the sanctifying work of the Holy Spirit.
 As we heed the call to worship in this life, we are ever looking forward to the eternal Sabbath.
-We worship in the the church building of the Nobleton United Church, 6076 King Road, Nobleton, Ontario twice each Sunday, at 9:00am and 4:00pm, and on special days as announced.
+We worship in the former Caven Presbyterian Church building, 110 King Street West, Bolton, Ontario twice each Sunday, at 9:30am and 3:30pm, and on special days as announced.

 wHAT wE bELIEVE